-There can be a tendency for WordPress sites to use too many plugins because of their easy installation and setup process, large number of features and added functionality of a site.
-However, it is easy to end up with too many plugins and many are known to slow down a site, even those that are running on some pretty beefy hosting plans.
-A plugin can easily provide a snazzy feature to a site here and there, but it can quickly ad up causing the user experience as a whole to diminish significantly.
+There can be a tendency for WordPress sites to use too many plugins because of their easy installation and setup process, a large number of features and added functionality of a site.
+However, it is easy to end up with too many plugins.
+Many are known to slow down a site, even those that are running on some pretty beefy hosting plans.
+A plugin can easily provide a snazzy feature to a site here and there, but it can quickly add up causing the user experience as a whole to diminish significantly.
 Too many plugins will make it impossible to speeding up your WordPress site.

 Another tool for speeding up your WordPress site is the process of elimination.
 This can help in determining what part of a site’s code is slowing down the site.
 Disabling a plugin one at a time and testing the site’s speed can determine if a plugin is slowing things down.
 This is also one of the main reasons why it is very important to make sure you use a plugin that is from a trusted and reputable source.

 A good online tool for testing website speed is WebPageTest.org which tests the speed and performance of your WordPress site.
-Google’s PageSpeed Insights tool can also analyze your web page and offers suggestions to improve page load times.
-W3 Total Cache is a good plugin for improving website speed and download times.
+Google’s PageSpeed Insights tool can analyze your site and offer suggestions to improve page load times.
+W3 Total Cache is a good plugin for speeding up your WordPress site.

-Many scripts are placed towards the top of a pages and the browser a visitor uses reads the top of the page and works it’s way down.
-Adding several scripts at the top of a page results in nothing else getting loaded such as text and images, until the scripts are done loading.
+The top sections of pages have many scripts in place.
+The browser a visitor uses reads the top of the page and works it’s way down.
+Adding several scripts at the top of a page results in nothing else getting loaded such as text and images until the scripts are done loading.
 Visitors want to see visual content first, and everything else can come shortly after.

 In addition, social media scripts can easily slow down a site, again depending also on where the script was obtained.
 There may be a faster and simpler script you can use.